VictorVarges/CASE-CLOUDWALK/README.md

 For database integration, execute this SQL script using your preferred framework that runs MYSQL12:
 ---------------------------------------------------------------------------------------------------
-*Use the `sql` file; it contains the necessary seeder for conducting tests:
+*Use the `sql` file e rode em um ambiente mysql, em meu caso foi utilizado o MYSQL Workebench; it contains the necessary seeder for conducting tests:
 *`src/sql`